Enhanced nematic fluctuations near an antiferromagnetic Mott insulator and possible application to high-$T_{c}$ cuprates: Results

-We demonstrate this in Fig.~\ref{fig:1}(c) by showing typical spin configurations of a Monte Carlo analysis of $H_{t-J-K}$ in the limit of classical spins and where the kinetic energy of the holes is ignored.
+We qualitatively demonstrate this behavior in Fig.~\ref{fig:1}(c) by showing typical spin configurations of a Monte Carlo analysis of $H_{t-J-K}$ in the limit of classical spins and where the kinetic energy of the holes is ignored.
 One clearly sees local striped-magnetic fluctuations (light red background) in an environment of N\'eel ordered spins (yellow background).
 Configurations with parallel spins along the $x$-axis and along the $y$-axis occur with equal probability, hence preserving the tetragonal symmetry of the system.
 If one, however, weakly disturbs tetragonal symmetry, e.g. by straining one of the axes, this balance is disturbed and one favors striped configurations of one type over the other.
-A natural disturbance of the tetragonal symmetry is, of course, provided by the CuO chains or double chains in YBa$_{2}$Cu$_{3}$O$_{7-\delta}$ and YBa$_{2}$Cu$_{4}$O$_{8}$, respectively, or by external strain~\cite{pnictides_elastoresistance}.

 The behavior described above can be quantified in terms of the composite spin variable: